project summary

 3,365 sq. ft.

-• Minimal disruption to hospital operations during installation.
+• Maintained continuous hospital operations during installation.

 case study summary